jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 The nature of functional languages, especially Haskell, have a strong emphasis on maintaining the *purity* of its code.
-With no state or side-effects, many computation are naturally expressed as recursive functions.
-Unsurprisingly, many of which share the same recursive patterns which can be abstracted away.
-An example that many functional programmers will be familiar with is *fold* as a standard recursive operator, it captures the common pattern of traversing and processing a structurally inductive data structure.
-The abundant usage of folds is so extensive, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax \[1\].
-This is why we can fold DSL with great success \[2\].
+With no state or side-effects, many computations are naturally expressed as recursive functions.
+Unsurprisingly, many of which share the same recursive pattern which can be abstracted away.
+An example that many functional programmers will be familiar with is *fold*, a standard recursive operator that captures the common pattern of traversing and processing a structurally inductive data structure.
+The abundant usage of folds is extensive, in fact, the denotational semantics, an approach that gives mathematical models to the semantics of a program, can be structured and characterised by folding over its syntax \[1\].
+This is why DSL can be folded with great success \[2\].

 This motivates us to look closely at the generalisations of folds and unfolds as a set of combinators introduced by Meijer et al called *recursion schemes*.
-Category theory was crucial in its development, it provided key concepts such as algebras and functors as clean way to formalise the structure of traversing and evaluation of inductive data structures.
+Category theory is crucial in its development, by providing key concepts such as algebras and functors for a clean way to formalise the structure of traversing and evaluation of inductive data structures.